killroy13/RestaurantReservationProject-SpringHibernate/README.md

 # Reservation Project

-The project allows you to book a place in a bars.
+ Description: This is an electronic system of reserving places in restaurants.
+The application allows you to find the best place for rest and entertainment, to learn information about the restaurant and to focus on reviews from other customers (users) when choosing.

+ Used technologies:

- > DAO, JDBC (ODBS), Servlets, Jsp, MVC, Maven, JUnit, DBUnit, TestNG
+ > DAO, JDBC, Servlets, Jsp, MVC, Maven, JUnit, DBUnit, TestNG, Tomcat, MySQL

  > Spring framework, Hibernate

- > test Ajax, jQuery
+ > Ajax, jQuery